feathersjs/docs/guides/chat/testing.md

     branches: [70, 90]
 ```

-Now running
+Now run:

 ```
 npm test
 ```

-Will print out some additional coverage information and put a complete HTML report into the `coverage` folder.
+This will print out some additional coverage information and put a complete HTML report into the `coverage` folder.

 ## What's next?

-That’s it.
-We now have a fully tested REST and real-time API with a plain JavaScript frontend with login and signup which concludes this chat guide.
-Follow up in the [Feathers API documentation](../../api/readme.md) for all the details about using Feathers or start building your own first Feathers application.
+That’s it - our chat guide is completed!
+We now have a fully-tested REST and real-time API, with a plain JavaScript frontend including login and signup.
+Follow up in the [Feathers API documentation](../../api/readme.md) for complete details about using Feathers, or start building your own first Feathers application!